Complex, Lorentzian, and Euclidean simplicial quantum gravity: numerical methods and physical prospects: 2D simplicial quantum gravity

 where the bulk and boundary elements are labelled by superscripts $\mathrm{o}$ and $\partial$, and the sum $\sum_{v\in \partial}$ is over all boundary vertices. \end{theorem} \begin{proof} In $2D$, the Einstein-Hilbert equals

-In the first line we used the definition (\ref{eq:da2}) of the deficit angle. $\sum_a$ is over all triangular angles of the $2D$ simplicial complex.
+In the first line we used the definition (\ref{eq:da2}) of the deficit angle.
+In $\delta_v$ for each vertex $v$, there is a sum over angles $\theta$ around that vertex.
+After $\sum_v$, we obtain a sum $\sum_a \theta_a$ is over all triangular angles of the $2D$ simplicial complex.
 In the second line we grouped the angles into triangles and applied \cref{th:sta}.
 Here $N$ is some integer.
 This shows that the $E_{EH}$ can only take values from a discrete set labelled by $N$.

 Under a continuous deformation of the contour, a holomorphic function such as $E_{EH}$ can only change value continuously.
 Yet we just showed that the codomain of $E_{EH}$ is a discrete set.
 Therefore $E_{EH}$ cannot change value under a continuous deformation of the contour.